2023 CREA Summer Camp OPEN HOUSE

-Meet our team of counselors and Camp Director, pick up your 2021 camp t-shirt early, see our Ecology Center, explore the surrounding trails and ask all of the questions you have remaining!
+Meet our team, pick up your 2023 camp t-shirt early, see our Ecology Center, explore the surrounding trails, and ask any remaining questions you may have!

-What are hours will camp run each day in 2021?
+What hours will camp run each day in 2023?

 CIT Arrival: 8:30am

 - Back pack

 - Snack and lunch (due to our off-grid facility, refrigeration is not available)

 - Reusable water bottle